Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has 100% coverage with clear descriptions for all three parameters.
-The description adds no parameter-specific details beyond 'any location and date'.
-Baseline 3 is correct as the schema does the heavy lifting.
+The input schema has 100% coverage with descriptions for all three parameters (date, latitude, longitude).
+The description does not add any parameter-specific details beyond the schema, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.